vegaprotocol/documentation/docs/api/vega-wallet/how-it-works.md

 ### Handling errors

-As you can see, there are several systems involved in the sending of a transaction, and all of them can prevent it: the user can reject or cancel the connection and the transaction, the wallet software can label the transaction as malformed or breaking the anti-spam rules, the network can reject the transaction, the network connection might fail, etc.
+As you can see, there are several systems involved in sending a transaction, and all of them can prevent it: the user can reject or cancel the connection and the transaction, the Vega wallet software can label the transaction as malformed or breaking the anti-spam rules, the network can reject the transaction, the network connection might fail, etc.

 As a result, when a third-party application wants to send a transaction, it's important to account for all these errors.

-All errors are documented in the JSON-RPC reference.
+All errors are documented in the [JSON-RPC reference](./reference/core/index.md).